andrew/ultimate-awesome/README.md

 - [awesome-scs](https://github.com/SJTU-SCS/awesome-scs) - 上海交通大学网安学院本科编程作业参考.
 - [awesome-graphql-security](https://github.com/Escape-Technologies/awesome-graphql-security) - A curated list of awesome GraphQL Security frameworks, libraries, software and resources.
 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
+- [awesome-ai-tools](https://github.com/pingan8787/awesome-ai-tools) - Finding the AI tools you need!.
 - [FLOSS-Games-on-Steam](https://github.com/Poussinou/FLOSS-Games-on-Steam) - A list of FLOSS games available on Steam (75 so far).
-- [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.